DAOhaus/paper/README.md

 * **Rental Price:** The price in Ether that is required to be sent in order to book 1 night

-* **Proposal Length:** How long proposals are active to recieve votes.
+* **Proposal Length:** How long proposals are active to receive votes.
 Since users can change their vote, this is also a time to campaign for or against the proposal off-chain.
 This variable is used in all proposals:
   * resource
   * non-resource
   * member management

-  Also it's important to note that this get's paused if the chairman is nominated for a force withdrawal.
+  Also it's important to note that this gets paused if the chairman is nominated for a force withdrawal.
 This prevents an attack against a proposal by nominating the chairman for a force withdrawal.
 That way a proposal may be delayed, but not blocked.

 * **Member Withdrawal Frequency:** How long between member being nominated to force withdraw.
 This is to prevent attacker from repeatedly requesting that a chairman be removed, hence putting their proposal on hold and blocking there proposals from ever being voted on.
 Default set to once a year.